-- The Award includes: air travel to and from Europe for each participant; accommodations, meals; museum access and other educational visits, and transportation to and from all scheduled activities.
+- The Award includes: air travel to and from Europe for each participant, emergency medical travel insurance, accommodations, meals, museum access and other educational visits, and transportation to and from all scheduled activities.

 Terms and Conditions

 - Personal expenses are the sole responsibility of the participant.
-Any meals, beverages, or snacks purchased during “free time” shall also be the sole responsibility of the participant.
+Any meals, beverages, or snacks purchased while in national and international transit and during “free time” shall also be the sole responsibility of the participant.
 Any lost, misplaced, or stolen items are the participant’s responsibility.
-Should a participant be expelled from the program, the cost of their return transportation home will be responsibility of their parent(s)/guardian(s).
+Should a participant be expelled from the program or should they choose to leave the program, the cost of their return transportation home will be responsibility of their parent(s)/guardian(s).

-- No change in travel arrangements for the program can be made by participants.
-Participants must be available to depart from their home town on April 2 and must return to their home town on April 10.
+- No change in travel arrangements for the program can be made by participants nor their parent(s)/guardian(s).
+Participants must be available to depart from their home town at a specified time on April 2 and must return to their home town on April 10.
 The Vimy Foundation will not accommodate any requests for changes in travel.

 Skip social share links

 - The Vimy Pilgrimage Award recognizes the actions of young people who demonstrate a commitment to volunteer work through outstanding service, positive contributions, notable deeds, and bravery.
-Their acts may have served their peers, school, community, province or country.
-Scholastic achievement is not a criterion for this Award.
+Their acts may serve their peers, school, community, province or country.

-- All selected winners must provide proof of a valid passport for travel or proof that an application for a valid passport has been submitted within one (1) month of being selected.
+- All selected winners must provide proof of a valid passport for travel or proof that an application for a new passport has been submitted within one (1) month of being selected.

-- Entries will only be accepted by online form.
+- Entries will only be accepted in online form.

 - Odds of winning will be determined by the total number of entries received.

-- The twenty (20) winning applicants will be selected by a jury from all eligible entries received by the Vimy Foundation (via Canada’s History Society) whose decisions are final.
-The selection of the winning entries will take place no later than January 20, 2018.
+- The twenty (20) winning applicants will be selected by the Awards Committee from all eligible entries received by the Vimy Foundation (via Canada’s History Society) whose decisions are final.
+The selection of the winning entries will take place no later than January 20, 2019.
 No responsibility is assumed for delayed, lost, stolen, or misdirected entries.
 Contest entries are void if incomplete, not legible, or if they contain errors.

-- By entering this contest, the applicant agrees that any information sent to the Vimy Foundation (or via Canada’s History) becomes the property of the Vimy Foundation, to publish online or in print at their discretion and, should they win, an applicant’s photo may be posted and/or published.
+- By entering this contest, the applicant agrees that any information submitted to the Vimy Foundation (or via Canada’s History Society) becomes the property of the Vimy Foundation, to publish online or in print at their discretion and, should they win, an applicant’s photo may be posted and/or published.

 - Twenty (20) winning entries will be selected.
 The applicant will be notified via phone, email, or in person.
-The winner has five (5) days from receipt of notification to respond and confirm the acceptance of the prize.
-If the initial winner does not respond within this period or declines the prize, then the jury will select an alternate entry until there is a confirmed winner.
+The winner will have five (5) days from receipt of notification to confirm their acceptance of the prize.
+If the initial winner does not respond within this period or declines the prize, the Awards Committee will select an alternate entry until there is a confirmed winner.

 - Once the Award recipient has confirmed their acceptance of the prize, the Vimy Foundation will contact them regarding prize details as outlined in the prize description.